 At Tampa General, patients referred to our innovative cardiothoracic surgery program benefit from cutting-edge, less-invasive cardiothoracic surgical procedures with superior outcomes.
 These include minimally invasive valve and coronary artery bypass surgeries such as sternal-sparing mitral and tricuspid valve repair, replacement procedures, and robotic-assisted surgeries.

 Tampa General’s Cardiothoracic Surgery Center performs a high volume of advanced cardiothoracic surgeries annually, with expertise in both heart and lung transplants as well.
-Our team leads the way in innovative treatments, performing the first robotic-assisted coronary artery bypass surgery in Tampa Bay as well as the area's first minimally invasive Left Ventrical Assist Device implantation utilizing the latest device.
+Our team leads the way in innovative treatments, performing the first robotic-assisted coronary artery bypass surgery in Tampa Bay as well as the area's first minimally invasive Left Ventrical Assist Device (LVAD) implantation utilizing the latest device.
 Through a multidisciplinary approach focused on patients' heart, lung and vascular conditions, our team of surgeons and specialists treat a high volume of heart patients every year, resulting in a level of surgical expertise and skill that is among the best in the country.

 Our program is led by Dr. Lucian Lozonschi, who used breakthrough technology to help pioneer a hybrid robotic coronary revascularization procedure, which combines interventional coronary stent placement with robotic-assisted coronary artery bypass grafting (CABG) to make it possible for patients with multiple blocked arteries to benefit from CABG without cardiopulmonary bypass.
 This procedure is especially beneficial to women, older patients, and high-risk patients with advanced lung, kidney, and liver disease.